White House calls for unified R&D spending

 - By Joab Jackson

-Signed by John Marburger, director of the White House Office of Science and Technology Policy, and Joshua Bolten, director of the Office of Management and Budget, the memo outlines what the White House and OMB want to see in future R&D project proposals.
+Signed by John Marburger, the director of the White House Office of Science and Technology Policy, and Joshua Bolten, director of the Office of Management and Budget, the memo outlines what the White House and OMB want to see in future R&D project proposals.
+They are looking for a mixture of high-level projects'investments in high-risk, high-payoff technologies that could improve 'future quality of life''along with projects that have more immediate benefits of sustaining 'specifically authorized agency missions.'

 Joab Jackson is the senior technology editor for Government Computer News.